 - Bindings to programming languages

-GitLab is one of the leading free and open source version control software.
+GitLab is one of the top version control software.
 It is a full DevOps open source platform and its core feature is version control.
 You can run on most Linux distributions, except Windows.
 In addition to VCS, you can use it for issue tracking, code review, CI/CD, and many more.
+It allows software development teams to interact more effectively and increase efficiency.
+GitLab is built with cutting-edge technologies like Ruby, Go, and Vue.js.
+The information is stored in a PostgreSQL database server.
+The license for this source code management tool is MIT.

 Above all, here are the some popular features of GitLab: